 2. Better Halloween Candy Alternatives

-How about spending a little more time, energy, and/or money as your commitment to not poison any children this Halloween.
+Consider spending just teeny bit more time, energy, and/or money as your commitment to not add toxicity to any children this Halloween.
 Here are some ideas:

 a) Buy safer organic junk food.